[Ord. No. 2072 Art. I, 5-6-2003]

 For industrial and commercial contributors, user charges shall be based on water used during the current month.
 If a commercial or industrial contributor has a consumptive use of water or in some other manner uses water which is not returned to the wastewater collection system, the user charge for that contributor may be based on wastewater meter(s) or separate water meter(s) installed and maintained at the contributor's expense and in a manner acceptable to the City.
 If a commercial or industrial contributor can demonstrate through use history and the nature of the enterprise that increased summer usage is due to watering and does not contribute to sewer usage, this commercial or industrial contributor may elect the winter averaging method if so approved by the authorized personnel of the City.

-The minimum charge per month shall be thirteen dollars and seventy-seven cents ($13.77).
+The minimum charge per month shall be fifteen dollars and fourteen cents ($15.14).
 The minimum charge shall apply to all properties connected to the sewer system regardless of water consumption.
-In addition, each contributor shall pay a user charge for operation and maintenance, including replacement, of sixty-five and one-tenths cents ($0.651) per one hundred (100) gallons of water as determined in the preceding Section.
+In addition, each contributor shall pay a user charge for operation and maintenance, including replacement, of seventy-one and six-tenths cents ($0.716) per one hundred (100) gallons of water as determined in the preceding Section.

 For those contributors who contribute wastewater the strength of which is greater than normal domestic sewage, a surcharge in addition to the normal user charge will be collected.
 The surcharge for operation and maintenance, including replacement, is: